A wife, a mother,

 At 28, I graduated from the Babson MBA program with a focus on Marketing and Entrepreneurship.

-At 32 I married my husband Kevin starting our family immediately with a dog named Brody.
-Two boys followed.
-Stuart in 2007 and Walter in 2009.
+At 32, I married and immediately started a family with a dog named Brody.
+Two boys followed: Stuart in 2007 and Walter in 2009.

 September 2010, I left Corporate America forever and haven’t regretted it for a moment.
 Soon after I started The Implementation Station.